xperthut/HYPPO-X/README.md

 // After merging
 var data = [{id:value, p:{}, d:[{}]}, {id:value, p:{}, d:[{}]}];
 ```
-`You can save the pie chart in a png formatted image.`
+`See [README.md](https://github.com/xperthut/HYPPOX/tree/master/Pie_chart) for details construction of a HTML file using this data.
+You can save the pie chart in a png formatted image.`